Ferdinand II of Naples: Death and succession

-Slight aftermath of the war against the soldiers of Charles VIII dragged on until the following year, but in fact the kingdom had returned firmly into the hands of Ferrandino, who was thus able to celebrate his wedding with his aunt Giovanna, younger than him.
+The war against Charles VIII dragged on until the following year, but in fact the Kingdom of Naples had returned firmly into the hands of Ferrandino, who was thus able to celebrate his marriage to his aunt Giovanna.
 She was a half-sister of Alfonso II, born from the second marriage of King Ferrante to Joan of Aragon.
 At the time of the marriage, Ferrandino was 29 years old, Giovanna 18.
 The wedding was celebrated in Somma Vesuviana, where the royal couple decided to stop for some time and where Ferrandino appointed his wife queen, crowning her by his hand.

-The marriage, however, was just able to be consummated, because immediately after Ferrandino, already ill previously with malaria, which raged at that time for Calabria, seeing his health deteriorate, he was taken to the church of the Annunziata in Naples to obtain grace of health, where he arrived there found a large part of the people who in procession had come to pray for him; and having prayed with great tears of the surrounding, he was taken to Castel Nuovo.
+Immediately after, however, Ferrandino, already previously ill with malaria, which raged at that time in Calabria, saw his health deteriorate, and he was taken to the church of the Annunziata in Naples to obtain grace of health.
+He arrived to find a large part of the population had come to pray for him.
+He was later taken to Castel Nuovo.